Good to know about prices

 With your Spotify premium account you can with the Spotify Connect feature use the ordinary Spotify app to stream music directly to the player without first passing through your phone.

-Music files on the attached USB can be of the formats: MP3, FLAC, WAV, M4a, AAC, ALAC, DSD, MPC and some other less common digital audio formats are supported (as mentioned below the Player uses MPD – the Linux Music Player Daemon and hence supports all of MPD’s default applicable formats).
+Music files on the attached USB can be of the formats: MP3, FLAC, WAV, M4a, AAC, ALAC, DSD, MPC and some other less common digital audio formats are supported as well (as mentioned below the Player uses MPD – the Linux Music Player Daemon and hence supports all of MPD’s default applicable formats).

 Airplay can be used for streaming from iPhones and iPads (or any device supporting Airplay) to the player.
+Works very well with iTunes on iOS and Windows.

 You can easily stream your music, favourite podcasts or listen to live web radio stations: